 Skip to main content

-In November, OAR’s Board of Directors authorized funding for six new applied autism research studies in 2021.
-These new grants, totaling $240,000, bring OAR’s total research funding to more than $4.4 million since 2002.
-This study is supported by funds from OAR’s Changing Lives Fund.
-This is the third of six previews to be featured…
+In November, OAR’s Board of Directors authorized funding for eight applied autism research studies in 2024.
+These new grants, totaling $297,569, bring OAR’s total research funding to more than $5 million since 2002.
+This article is the first of eight previews to be featured in The OARacle this year.
+Autistic people are more likely to…

 Read More